andrepolischuk/andrepolischuk.github.io/notes/webpack-with-nginx-upstreams.md

 _July 25, 2017_

-I have some requirements for dev enviroment.
+Currently I work on project containing a lot of applications.
+Each of them has its own structure and development process.
+And all of these applications have some requirements for dev enviroment.

 1. Strict origin is required for application backend and authorization cookies.

 2. Sometimes the development of frontend and backend is parallel.
 And I need possibility of switching between development, test or production backends.

-3. I have a lot of related projects and applications.
+3. I have a lot of related repos and applications.
 Each of them does not work correctly without other.
 Some applications may have a hot module replacement in development or may be served from production.